ThemeZee/themezee-widget-bundle/readme.txt

 Author URI: https://themezee.com
 Plugin URI: https://themezee.com/plugins/widget-bundle/
 Contributors: themezee
-Requires at least: 4.1
+Tags: widget, recent posts, recent comments, social icons, facebook Requires at least: 4.4
-Tested up to: 4.4
+Tested up to: 4.8
-Stable tag: 1.0
+Stable tag: 1.0.6
 License: GPLv2 or later

 A collection of useful widgets, neatly bundled into a single plugin.

 == Description ==

 The *ThemeZee Widget Bundle* is a collection of useful widgets, neatly bundled into a single plugin.
 This plugin has been designed specifically for ThemeZee WordPress themes but will also work with any theme.

+= Included Widgets =

+* Recent Posts with Thumbnails
+* Recent Comments with Gravatar
+* Tabbed Content
+* Social Icons Menu
+* Facebook Like Box

 = Documentation =